 Telegram Groups work just like groups on any other messaging app.
 The key difference is groups on Telegram can have up to 200,000 members.
 Groups are highly configurable, have granular controls for chat management and can be private or public and searchable.

 As Telegram Groups support two-way interaction, they are invaluable for community building.
-Businesses can use them to gather feedback, conduct polls or address topics of interest according to the group’s segmenting.
+Businesses can share their Telegram links with customers and use them to gather feedback, conduct polls or address topics of interest according to the group’s segmenting.

 Send Broadcasts via Telegram Channels